mwmd/aem-author-collab/README.md

 ### Embedded installation with Maven

 The package is available as a Maven artifact and can get added to an existing AEM project.
-This is the simplest setup and the possible option with AEM as a Cloud Service.
+This is the simplest setup and the only approach when using AEM as a Cloud Service.

-It works with current Maven archetypes for AEM (packaging in `all` module) as well as older Maven archetypes for AEM (packaging in `ui.apps` module).
+Integration works with current Maven archetypes for AEM (packaging in `all` module) as well as older Maven archetypes for AEM (packaging in `ui.apps` module).
 The below instructions assume the current Maven archetype.

-1. First add the Maven repository into the ***project*** `pom.xml`:
+1. First add the Maven repository into your ***project*** `pom.xml`:

 ```xml
 <repositories>